 Levi’s is the first: the oldest denim brand on the planet launches a commercial, cool and attractive fashion jacket with smart technology.

-It’s the Levi’s Commuter Trucker Jacket.
-The denim jacket contains the Project Jacquard technology by Google ATAP and will be in stores from Spring 2017.
+Meet the Levi’s Commuter Trucker Jacket.
+This denim jacket contains the Project Jacquard technology by Google ATAP and will be in stores from Spring 2017.
 With this launch, Levi’s positions itself as the first fashion brand to fully integrate electronics in commercial fashion.
 The jacket has a conductive cuff with wifi button, functioning as a touch screen for the smartphone.
 I talked to Paul Dillinger, Vice President Global Product Innovation, about the ins-and-outs of this brand new jacket.

 Why did you team up with Google for Project Jacquard?